Merylene/recipe-organiser/README.md

 cd /path/to/your/project
 ```

-Create a direcctor to build files
+Create a directory to build files
 ```
 mkdir build
 cd build